 South Parkís history isnít the stuffy, indoors, overly labeled type.
 Itís the kind that visitors may discover on their own.
 In a large meadow southeast

 In 1862, Charles L. Hall established one of Coloradoís first industrial enterprises, The Colorado Salt Works, on his ranch west of Hartsel.
 By 1868 this unique facility reportedly produced 4,000 pounds of salt daily, much of it used in processing gold ore.
 Under the tenure of Hallís son-in-law Thomas “Tom” McQuaid, Salt Works Ranch eventually became one of the largest cattle operations in Colorado (80,000 acres).
 Salt Works Ranch is now in the National Register of Historic Places and is still owned by Charles Hallís descendants.

 Erected by Colorado Historical Society, Colorado Division of Wildlife and Park County Tourism & Community Development Office.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
-Heritage (here, next to this marker).
+Hartsel (here, next to this marker).

 Credits.
-This page was last revised on September 6, 2017.
-This page originally submitted on September 3, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 91 times since then and 37 times this year.
-Photos: 1, 2, 3, 4. submitted on September 3, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on August 18, 2020.
+It was originally submitted on September 3, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 249 times since then and 52 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on September 3, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.